ChakibK/E_Books/README.md

-# E_Books Free books and cheat sheets for Data scientists
+# Free E-books and cheat sheets for Data scientists